Hookdeck Outpost Quickstart: curl

 Verify delivery

-- In Hookdeck Console, inspect the connection or destination you used (for example the Source you created) and confirm the webhook request and payload look correct.
+- In Hookdeck Console, open the Source or connection you used for the webhook URL and confirm the request arrived with the expected payload.

-- In the Hookdeck Dashboard, open your Outpost project and review logs (and any deliveries or event views your project exposes) to confirm the event was processed and delivered.
+- In the Hookdeck Dashboard, open your Outpost project and review logs to confirm the event was processed and delivered.

 Next steps